npo-poms/api-clients/README.md

 ## Changes in 5.11

-In the 5.11 release we will make mayor changes in naming and structure.
-The groupId's will be changed and all the same, and the artifactIds will get better names.
+In the 5.11 release we made mayor changes in naming and structure.
+The groupId's will be changed and all the same (`nl.vpro.poms.api-clients`), and the artifactIds will get better names.
 Also, we will change package names.

 See [#1](../../issues/1).